hemanth2004/SimpDNS/README.md

 A recursive DNS server using .NET

 - Implements RFC1034, RFC1035 and a few later RFCs for modern DNS and for IPv6
-- Supports UDP and TCP for A & AAAA queries and status requests
+- Supports UDP and TCP for A & AAAA query and status request
 - SQLite for caching and negative caching, with replacement based on TTL
 - Supports local resolution with wildcard domains